jandrade1313/Muun-test/INSTALLATION.md

 sudo apt install unattended-upgrades

-Step 3: configure the unnatended updates open sudo nano /etc/apt/apt.conf.d/50unattended-upgrades and set your configuration in this case we enable security, infra and updates:
+Step 3: configure the unnatended updates open sudo nano /etc/apt/apt.conf.d/50unattended-upgrades and set your configuration in this case we enable security, infra and updates by removing "//" at the start of the line:

         "${distro_id}ESMApps:${distro_codename}-apps-security";